swagtop/bevy-flake/docs/details.md

 ## What is the future of `bevy-flake`?

+There are a couple of things that I would like to be added to `bevy-flake`.

-The flake should include a builder for your Bevy project, such that the Nix build system handles everything deterministically.
+1. The flake should include a builder for your Bevy project, such that the Nix build system handles everything deterministically.
 I have made an attempt at getting this set up, using `makeRustPlatform` with our wrapped Rust toolchain, but could not get it to work.

    Right now all targets can be compiled to, with all libraries used being referenced from the store.

+2. The flake should support the mobile targets, ie. Android and iOS.
+I've tried myself to set it up for a bit, but couldn't get iOS working and therefore put it on the backburner.
+I might look into it more later.

-If you manage to set one up, please open a pull request!
+If you manage to configure any of this stuff yourself, please open a pull request!

 ## What am I allowed to do with the `bevy-flake` repo?